Hypertension

 View Patient Education

 Hypertension is sustained elevation of resting systolic blood pressure ( 130 mm Hg), diastolic blood pressure ( 80 mm Hg), or both.
-Hypertension with no known cause (primary; formerly, essential, hypertension) is most common.
+Hypertension with no known cause (primary hypertension) is most common.
 Hypertension with an identified cause (secondary hypertension) is usually due to primary aldosteronism.
-Sleep apnea, chronic kidney disease, obesity, or renal artery stenosis are other causes of secondary hypertension.
-Usually, no symptoms develop unless hypertension is severe or long-standing.
+Sleep apnea, chronic kidney disease, or renal artery stenosis are other causes of secondary hypertension.
+Usually, no symptoms develop unless hypertension is severe or long-standing, which results in target organ damage to the brain, heart, or kidneys.
 Diagnosis is by sphygmomanometry.
 Tests may be done to determine cause, assess organ damage, and identify other cardiovascular risk factors.
 Treatment involves lifestyle changes and medications, including diuretics, angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers, and calcium channel blockers.

 Hypertension is defined as a systolic blood pressure (BP) 130 mm Hg or a diastolic blood pressure 80 mm Hg or taking medication for hypertension.
+This definition is based on the relationship between blood pressure and cardiovascular events in large populations.
 Nearly half of adults in the United States have hypertension.
 Many of these people are not aware that they have hypertension.
-About 80% of adults with hypertension have been recommended treatment with medication and lifestyle modification, but only about 50% with hypertension receive treatment (1).
+Approximately 80% of adults with hypertension have been advised to begin treatment with medication and lifestyle modification, but only approximately 50% with hypertension actually receive treatment (1).

-Even with medication and lifestyle modification only 26% of patients have their BP at goal (under control), and of treated adults whose BP is not at goal, almost 60% have a BP 140/90 mm Hg (1).
+Even with medication and lifestyle modification, BP is at goal (under control) in only 26% of patients, and, among treated adults whose BP is not at goal, almost 60% have a BP 140/90 mm Hg (1).

-High blood pressure is more common in non-Hispanic Black adults (58%) than in non-Hispanic White adults (49%), non-Hispanic Asian adults (45%), or Hispanic adults (39%— 1).
-Among those recommended to take blood pressure medication and make lifestyle modifications, blood pressure control is higher among non-Hispanic White adults (31%) than in non-Hispanic Black adults (20%), non-Hispanic Asian adults (24%), or Hispanic adults (23%—1).
+High blood pressure is more common in non-Hispanic Black adults (58%) than in non-Hispanic White adults (49%), non-Hispanic Asian adults (45%), or Hispanic adults (39%) (1).
+Among those for whom blood pressure medication and lifestyle modification have been recommended, control of blood pressure is higher among non-Hispanic White adults (31%) than in non-Hispanic Black adults (20%), non-Hispanic Asian adults (24%), or Hispanic adults (23%) (1).

 Blood pressure increases with age.
-About two thirds of people > 65 years have hypertension, and people with a normal BP at age 55 have a 90% lifetime risk of developing hypertension (2).
-Because hypertension becomes so common with age, the age-related increase in BP may seem innocuous, but higher BP increases morbidity and mortality risk.
+About two-thirds of people > 65 years have hypertension, and people with a normal BP at age 55 have a 90% lifetime risk of developing hypertension (2).
+Although hypertension is common with increased age, treatment remains important because higher BP increases morbidity and mortality risk.

-Hypertension during pregnancy has special considerations because complications are different; hypertension that develops during pregnancy may resolve after pregnancy (see Hypertension in Pregnancy and Preeclampsia and Eclampsia).
+Special considerations are indicated for hypertension during pregnancy because complications are different.
+Hypertension that develops during pregnancy may resolve after pregnancy (see Hypertension in Pregnancy and Preeclampsia and Eclampsia).

-Categories of BP in adults defined by the American College of Cardiology/American Heart Association (ACC/AHA) include normal, elevated BP, stage 1 (mild) or stage 2 hypertension (3) (see table Classification of Blood Pressure in Adults).
-Normal blood pressure in infants and adolescents is much lower (4).
+Categories of BP in adults, defined by the American College of Cardiology/American Heart Association (ACC/AHA), include normal, elevated BP, stage 1 (mild) or stage 2 hypertension (3) (see table Classification of Blood Pressure in Adults).
+Normal values for blood pressure in infants, children, and adolescents are much lower than those in adults (4).

 Table